 A giant, reptilian monster surfaces, leaving destruction in its wake as it strides into New York City.
 To stop it, an earthworm scientist, his reporter ex-girlfriend, and other unlikely heroes team up to save their city.

-Jack Hall, paleoclimatologist for NORAD, must make a daring trek across America to reach his son, trapped in the cross-hairs of a sudden international storm which plunges the planet into a new Ice Age.
+Jack Hall, paleoclimatologist, must make a daring trek from Washington, D.C. to New York City to reach his son, trapped in the cross-hairs of a sudden international storm which plunges the planet into a new Ice Age.

 The Earth's core has stopped spinning.
-Disasters are appearing all over the world: Birds acting crazy, powerful thunderstorms, 32 people die within seconds of each other when their pacemakers quit working.
-Dr. Josh Keyes and his crew of five (total members: 6) go down to the center of the Earth to set off a nuclear device to make the Earth's core start spinning again or Mankind will perish.Written by
+Disasters are happening around the globe, including; animals acting in bizarre ways, monstrous thunderstorms.
+Dr. Josh Keyes and his crew of 5 go down to the centre to set off a nuclear device, hoping to make the core start spinning again, or humanity will cease.Written by

 121 of 172 people found this review helpful.